 The end of classes is followed by Reading Period, a window to prepare for exams and complete final papers, projects and exercises.
 The latest possible deadline for any written work is Dean’s Date, the final day of reading period.
 A final exam period follows Dean’s Date, and the semester (at last!) draws to a close.

 You can see the academic calendars on the Registrar’s website.
-Also, look for reminders from your Residential College Dean and Assistant Dean to help you stay on top of your academic life.
+Also, look for reminders from your Residential College Dean and Assistant Dean for Studies to help you stay on top of your academic life.

 -